escaped/django-inline-actions/README.md

 This will be simplified in the next major release!

-In order to have a intermediate form, you must add some information about the triggered action.
+In order to have an intermediate form, you must add some information about the triggered action.
 `django-inline-actions` provides a handy templatetag `render_inline_action_fields`, which adds these information as hidden fields to a form.